-Oklahoma ranks 43 (of 51) in women below the poverty line.
-The best performing state is New Hampshire, with 7.7 percent, and the worst performing state is Louisiana with 21.0% percent of its women living under the poverty line.
+Oklahoma ranks 46 (of 51) in women below the poverty line.
+The best-performing state is New Hampshire, with only 7.1% of its women living in poverty, and the worst-performing state is Louisiana at 20.6%.

-The U.S. Census Bureau’s poverty threshold for a family with two adults and one child was $21,811 in 2021 [2].
-HHS issues poverty guidelines in late January of each year.
+The U.S. Census Bureau’s poverty threshold for a family with two adults and one child was $24,526 in 2023.
+The U.S. Department of Health and Human Services (HHS) issues poverty guidelines in late January of each year.
 Some programs make them effective on the date of publication, others at a later date.
-Therefore, the 2021 poverty guidelines are approximately equal to the poverty thresholds for 2020 (for most family sizes) [3].
+Therefore, the 2023 poverty guidelines are approximately equal to the poverty thresholds for 2022 (for most family sizes).

 While the federal poverty line (FPL) is an important measure of economic insecurity and is used to determine eligibility for many public assistance programs, it is narrow and outdated.
-It takes into account the cost of food as a proportion of families’ expenses.
-Still, it leaves out geographical differences and other essential costs of living, such housing, transportation, child care, and medical costs [5].
+It takes into account the cost of food as a proportion of families’ expenses but leaves out geographical differences and other essential costs of living, such housing, transportation, child care, and medical costs.
 One study found that more than 50 million households struggle to pay for basic necessities such as food, housing, and health care.
 However, only 16 million are officially classified as “in poverty.”
-[6]

 Women were already struggling to make ends meet before the pandemic.
 In 2019, nearly one in nine women – or 13.9 million – and more than one in seven children – nearly 10.5 million – lived in poverty.
 During the pandemic, job losses in every sector impacting women, and especially women of color, have pushed even more women closer than ever to experiencing poverty.